The short answer

 That count has become one of the best-known features of Jewish legal thought, even though ordinary Jews do not spend most of their lives ticking through a numbered list.

-The point of the number is not only arithmetic.
+The point of the number reaches beyond arithmetic.
 It expresses the idea that covenant extends deeply into life.
 Mitzvot shape action, speech, ritual, time, food, money, sexuality, care for others, and the relation between private conduct and communal obligation.

 Why people say mitzvah to mean a good deed